 ConnectingUp donation program

-For a small administrative fee, not-for-profit community organisations with tax-free exemption may apply, for example, for a donation of Microsoft Office programs (Word, Excel, Outlook, PowerPoint as well as Publisher and Access).
+For a small administrative fee, not-for-profit community organisations with tax-free exemption may apply for a donation of software to meet operational requirements ( for example: the Microsoft Office suite, or Adobe products).
 To register for these donated software products visit the ConnectingUp website.

 Open Source software

 Open Source is free software that people with a good understanding of computer systems can modify freely, using publicly available source codes.
-Linux is the best-known example.
-Others include FreeBSD, Perl, PHP, MySQL, Apache, SendMail, PostgreSQL, ZOPE.
-In total there are around 70,000 more packages.
+Thousands of packages are available, from entire Client Management Systems to desktop publishing solutions.